Shakl0ne/RoomScheduler-JavaGUI/README.md

 # RoomScheduler-JavaGUI
-This is a GUI interface that allows faculty to reserve one room per Date, for each Date the rooms are available.
-Faculty can request a room reservation for a specific Date based on the number of seats they require. all database tables should be empty when initialize the application.
+This is a GUI interface that allows faculty to reserve one room per Date, for each Date the rooms are available depending on the number of seats they require.
+Dropping rooms that are already reserved or not having available rooms will put faculty to the waiting list until the next room available on the specific date.
+All database tables should be empty when initialize the application.